justinlej12/Sora-2-API-n8n-Automation/README.md

 * Gives you a clean frontend dashboard
 * Has already gotten **2,400+ views and new subs** on YouTube (W 💪)

----

-If you want, I can:
-✅ Add thumbnail generation (if you ever want it)
-✅ Add multiple prompts at once
-✅ Add scheduled auto-uploads
-✅ Add analytics tracking from YouTube → Sheets

-Just tell me!